Under the following conditions, a student may decide to grieve a grade either on a specific assignment or for a course as a whole:

 - The grade assigned may reflect discrimination of some sort on the part of the professor.

 - The grade assigned reflects a computational error.

 - The grade assigned is related to an allegation of academic misconduct which is proceeding through the Academic Judicial Board system.
 (If an instance of alleged academic misconduct has been handled informally, and the student wants to appeal, that appeal must proceed through the Academic Judicial Board system.)

 The procedure for filing a grade grievance or other related academic complaint is as follows:

-- If either the student or faculty member is dissatisfied with the chair’s decision, the dissatisfied party can make a request, in writing, within 10 days of receipt of the chair’s decision, with a copy to the other party, to the associate dean for academic services, who will seek counsel from the Academic Policy Committee.
-The Academic Policy Committee members will consult all parties concerned and then vote either for or against the recommendation of the department chair and will inform the assistant vice president for academic services, in writing, of their advice and the reasons for it, after which the associate dean for academic services will render a decision to the parties in question.
+D. If either the student or faculty member is dissatisfied with the chair’s decision, the dissatisfied party can make a request, in writing, within 10 days of receipt of the chair’s decision, with a copy to the other party, to the associate dean of faculty, who will seek counsel from the Academic Policy Committee.
+The Academic Policy Committee members will consult all parties concerned and then vote either for or against the recommendation of the department chair and will inform the associate dean of faculty, in writing, of their advice and the reasons for it, after which the associate dean of faculty will render a decision to the parties in question.

-- Final authority rests with the vice president for academic affairs and dean of faculty of the College in the event that either the student or faculty member is not satisfied with the response given by the associate dean for academic services in consultation with the Academic Policy Committee.
-A written appeal to the vice president for academic affairs and dean of faculty, which must be copied to the other parties involved, must be made within 10 business days following receipt of the assistant vice president’s decision, and the vice president for academic affairs and dean of faculty will render final judgment within 10 business days of receipt of the appeal, in writing, to all concerned individuals.
+E. Final authority rests with the vice president for academic affairs and dean of faculty of the College in the event that either the student or faculty member is not satisfied with the response given by the associate dean of faculty in consultation with the Academic Policy Committee.
+A written appeal to the vice president for academic affairs and dean of faculty, which must be copied to the other parties involved, must be made within 10 business days following receipt of the associate dean of faculty’s decision, and the vice president for academic affairs and dean of faculty will render final judgment within 10 business days of receipt of the appeal, in writing, to all concerned individuals.

-**Note: In the event that the faculty member in question is the department chair, the assistant vice president for academic services will substitute for the chair in step C.
+**Note: In the event that the faculty member in question is the department chair, the associate dean for academic services will substitute for the chair in step C.